vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 * **Cross margining** provides a capital-efficient use of margin, particularly when trading on multiple markets using the same settlement asset.
 You can't control the amount of margin (and thus leverage) that you use on your position but the market sets money aside and returns it if it's not required.
 * **Isolated margin** provides a way to control how much you set aside for margin and thus choose your leverage amount.
 The amount of margin set aside is static, unless you increase your position.
 If the market turns against your position, it could be closed out more quickly.

 Cross margining is the default mode, so to use isolated margin you'll need to switch before submitting your order.
-Once you choose isolated margin on a market, your orders will use continue to use that mode unless you update it to cross margining.
+Once you choose isolated margin on a market, your orders will continue to use that mode unless you update it to cross margining.

 Overall, the margin tolerance of open orders and positions is determined by the market's risk model and market conditions.
 The larger the position and the more volatile the market, the greater the amount of margin that will need to be set aside.
 The volatility tolerance of the market is driven by the risk model.